 Intel fought back by slowly adding features and cores across its product stack, but that also resulted in negative side effects, like more power consumption and heat generation.
 That only served to highlight the company's struggles on the design and fabrication side of its operation.

 The AMD vs Intel CPU conversation has changed entirely, though, as Intel has now undercut AMD's price-to-performance ratio entirely with the Alder Lake chips.
 Additionally, Alder Lake comes with the most disruptive change to Intel's CPU overall SoC design methodology, not to mention core architectures, that we've seen in a decade.
-They also come with the new 'Intel 7' process that has proven to be exceptionally competitive.
+They also come with the new 'Intel 7' process that has proven to be exceptionally competitive, particularly against AMD's superior process node that comes from TSMC.
 That shifted our rankings from a 7-to-4 advantage for AMD to a 7-to-5 advantage in Intel's favor.

 AMD vs Intel CPU Pricing and Value

 Pricing is the most important consideration for almost everyone, and AMD has generally been hard to beat in the value department.
-The company's Ryzen 5000 series processors mark an across-the-board $50 price hike, but the faster chips earn their higher price tags.
-The company offers a plethora of advantages, like full overclockability on most models, not to mention complimentary software that includes the innovative Precision Boost Overdrive auto-overclocking feature.
+The company offers a plethora of advantages, like full overclockability on most models, not to mention complimentary software that includes the innovative Precision Boost Overdrive (PBO) auto-overclocking feature.
+At first, the company's Ryzen 5000 series processors brought an across-the-board $50 price hike, but the faster chips earned their higher price tags.
+That calculus has changed now that Intel's Alder Lake chips have retaken the performance crown and have brutally competitive pricing, thus forcing price cuts from AMD.

 |Processor Pricing by Family||AMD||Intel|